lihaoyi/macropy/readme.md

         thing.py
 ```

 Where all macros within the files in the `saved/` subdirectory which were executed in the course of execution have been expanded.
-You can verify this by removing the `import macropy` and `macropy.exporter = ...` lines from `saved/run.py` (Thereby disabling MacroPy) and executing `saved/run.py` directly.
+You can verify this by removing the `import macropy.activate` and `macropy.exporter = ...` lines from `saved/run.py` (Thereby disabling MacroPy) and executing `saved/run.py` directly.
 Everything should run as normal, demonstrating that all macros have been expanded the dependencies on MacroPy's import hooks and AST transformations have been removed.

 Note that *only macros in files which get expanded in the execution of the program will have their expanded versions saved*.
-This allows you to control which files you want to perform the macro-expansion-and-save on: in most cases, activating the `SaveExporter` and executing your test suite should cause all files necessary to be imported, expanded and saved.
+This allows you to control which files you want to perform the macro-expansion-and-save on: for example, most projects have utility scripts which cannot be imported from the root, or example files which are similarly not directly importable.

+In most cases, activating the `SaveExporter` and executing your test suite should cause all files necessary to be imported, expanded and saved.
 If you need more customization, you could easily create a script that performs exactly the imports you need, or [imports all modules in a folder](http://stackoverflow.com/questions/1057431/loading-all-modules-in-a-folder-in-python), or any other behavior your want.

 ###Pre-expanding the MacroPy Test Suite